SarinSwift/Tweet-Generator/README.md

 Loop through the linkedlists in the array of buckets
 Loop through the bucket.items() to append the values to an empty list
 return the list of all values in the hash table

+***Get a list of all entries(key-value pairs):***
+Loop through the linkedlists in the array of buckets
+extend to the empty list with bucket.items()
+return the pairs of key-value entries in each bucket

 ## [Dictogram](https://github.com/SarinSwift/Tweet-Generator/blob/master/dictogram.py)